Overcome Objections in Sales: Close More Deals

 Concessions work when the underlying objection is exposure.
 The buyer is not always rejecting your offer.
 They may be rejecting the size of the change, the internal rollout burden, or the risk of being wrong in front of their team.

-I tell managers to inspect three things on concession calls: what the rep gave up, what the rep got in return, and whether the next decision point is calendar-bound.
-“We can start smaller” is weak.
+Coach for brevity: “we can start smaller” is weak.
 “We can start with one region, review usage in 30 days, and expand if your managers hit the agreed benchmarks” is a real sales move.

 Role‑play it like this:

-Buyer: “We can’t roll this out company-wide yet.”
+- Buyer: “We can’t roll this out company‑wide yet.”

-Rep: “Then let’s keep the risk contained.
+-Rep: “Then let’s keep the risk contained.
 Start with one manager and one field team.
 If the team uses it consistently and your managers get the visibility they need, will you review expansion next month?”

 Buyer: “That’s more realistic.”